MAS offers high quality rope access services to the Australian resources industry.

 - Independent assessment on Friday or Saturday.

-- Long pants and hi-vis shirts (short sleeves are acceptable)
+- Full PPE; long pants and hi-vis shirts (long sleeves only)

 - Steel cap boots.